Part 9: How To Answer Comprehension Questions

 Step 1: Read the questions

-It may seem backwards to read the questions first.
-But it actually isn’t.
+It may seem backwards to read the questions first, but it actually helps a lot.

 Reading the questions first tells you what you need to look for in the unseen text you’ve been given.